EGjoni/Everything-Will-Be-IK/README.md

 See here for a demo: https://youtu.be/y_o34kOx_FA

-It is based on a novel (I'm still writing an explainer) generalization of CCD (highly stable).
+It relies on a novel (I'm still writing an explainer) highly stable generalization of CCD.
 </br></br>
 <b>Features:</b>
 <ul>